Updated for Synergist version 12.5

 Any of the available built types can be hidden if they are not used, again at company or (if needed) client level).

-Line Build: This option is primarily for Multi-job invoicing.
-Each line on the invoice is built up according to the settings in the default invoice line build.
+- Line Build: This option is primarily for Multi-job invoicing.
+Each line on the invoice is built up according to the settings in the default invoice line build - certain information from every job / phase associated with the invoice, such as job/phase number, description, order number is used to build a line per job/phase, along with the net to invoice amounts from the jobs/phases.

-Manual: This is a special option for users who are not actually creating a true invoice in Synergist but who want to post a previously existing invoice number and net value into the system.
+- Manual: This is a special option for users who are not actually creating a true invoice in Synergist but who want to post a previously existing invoice number and net value into the system.
 This feature my be required when you first install your system when you are putting in live jobs where there has already been an invoice raised.
 When you create a manual invoice there are no invoice lines.
 You simply enter a value, and when you make the draft into a real invoice it will ask you to supply the invoice number yourself.
+No data will be transferred to your accounts system as a result of creating a manual invoice, it is intended to be a Synergist-only document.

 A discount can be applied to the invoice by entering a value in the box.